johnvicencio/FuturistMac/README.md

 4. Uses Xcode for the storyboard

 ## How to use the Application
-1. First you need to compile the app
+1. First you need to compile the app (see http://bit.johnvicencio.com/futurist for more info)
 2. Install the package
 3. Run the application
 4. Type an answer